guidoism/escape/inspiration/jonesforth.md

 \       COMMENTS ----------------------------------------------------------------------
 \
-\ FORTH allows ( ... ) as comments within function definitions.
+\ Forth allows ( ... ) as comments within function definitions.
 This works by having an IMMEDIATE
 \ word called ( which just drops input characters until it hits the corresponding ).
 : ( IMMEDIATE
         1               \ allowed nested parens by keeping track of depth